amirhossein-hkh/pong-dqn/README.md

 Who ever first reaches 21 will win the game.

-To create an agent that will make a decision based on only the pixels of the given image(the state) I used the Depp Q-Network architecture which was proposed by DeepMind paper.
+To create an agent that will make a decision based on only the pixels of the given image(the state).
+I used the Deep Q-Network architecture which was proposed by the DeepMind paper.

 The architecture of the network is as follow: